 The HRP UWB PHY MMS packet is used in two cases, Narrowband assisted UWM MMS and UWB driven UWB MMS.
 The procedures and packet exchanges for these two cases are described in 10.38, and their mandatory operating parameter sets are specified in 10.38.11 and 10.38.12 respectively.

+A fragment of SYNC and SFD is used for the initial packet exchange as specified in 10.38.5 for the UWB driven UWB MMS and OOB mechanism.

 The same pulse shape following the time domain mask specified in Figure 16-24 shall be used for the entire MMS packet and all pulses within the packet shall be modulated with a constant amplitude.